Erasmo Ramirez (left-handed pitcher)

 Erasmo Ramirez (born April 29, 1976) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Texas Rangers, Oakland Athletics, and Florida Marlins.

 Biography

-Ramirez, a first-generation Mexican American, played high school baseball for Saddleback High School in Santa Ana, California, and college baseball for the Cal State Fullerton Titans.
+Ramirez, a first-generation Mexican American, played high school baseball for Saddleback High School in Santa Ana, California, college baseball for the Cal State Fullerton Titans and collegiate summer baseball for the Kenosha Kroakers of the Northwoods League.
 The San Francisco Giants drafted Ramirez in the 11th round (338th overall pick) in the 1998 MLB draft.
 He spent 3 1/2 seasons with the Giants organization before being traded with Todd Ozias and Chris Magruder for Andrés Galarraga on July 24, 2001.